idfive/Developer-Documentation/docs/general/ticketing/tasking.md

 - What are the budget / timeline constraints, if any?
 - Have I provided information related to if client is reviewing/etc?
 - Have I clearly defined any next steps?
+- What is the expected due date to client?

 #### Follow through